 - ¼ cup walnuts, (or pecans, sunflower seeds or sub with more lentils or mushrooms), finely chopped

-- 1 tsp balsamic vinegar, sugar or coconut sugar, to taste (optional)
+- 1 teaspoon balsamic vinegar, sugar or coconut sugar, to taste (optional)

 - Salt and pepper, to taste